uplift/ExoSuit/README.md

 Cap the number of model that are in the collection at any one time.

-#### Client Pagination Collection

-Get paging data from the collection that has full collection data (i.e. doesnt fetch data for each page).

 #### Sort on Model Change Collection

 When a model within the collection changes, resort the collection.